mixu/markdown-styles/readme.md

 Create a new directory under `./output/themename`.

-If a files called `./layouts/themename/header.html` and `./layouts/themename/footer.html` exist, they are used, otherwise the default footer and header in `./layouts/plain/` are used.
+If a file called `./layouts/themename/page.html` exists, it is used, otherwise the default footer and header in `./layouts/plain/` are used.

 The switcher is an old school frameset, you need to add a link in `./output/menu.html`.